 Baylor University Observes April’s National Sexual Assault Awareness Month

-During April, Baylor will provide several opportunities for students, faculty and staff to join the University’s commitment to a safe and healthy campus, the prevention of acts of sexual violence and to treat all members of the campus community with dignity and respect.
+During April, Baylor will provide several opportunities for students, faculty and staff to join the University’s commitment to fostering a safe and healthy campus, the prevention of acts of sexual violence and treating all members of the campus community with dignity and respect.

 SAAM Schedule of Events

-Other events will be announced as the month progresses.
-For updates, follow @Baylor on Twitter.
+For updates and announcements as the month progresses, follow @Baylor on Twitter.

 ABOUT BAYLOR UNIVERSITY